Under the Aged Care Act 1997 (the Aged Care Act), approved providers of residential aged care must:

 An assessment may have been undertaken in a community or hospital setting.

-Previous reports or the same or similar incident
+Previous reports of the same, or substantially the same incident

 The requirement to report reportable assaults under section 63-1AA of the Aged Care Act does not apply when:

-- the later allegation related to the same, or substantially the same, factual situation or event as an earlier allegations or suspicion of a reportable assault, and
+- the later allegation or suspicion relates to the same, or substantially the same, factual situation or event as an earlier allegations or suspicion of a reportable assault, and

-- an earlier allegation was reported to a police officer and the Commission under section 63-1AA of the Aged Care Act.
+- an earlier allegation or suspicion was reported to a police officer and the Commission under section 63-1AA of the Aged Care Act.

-Note: this includes where different people report the same event, and/or the same person makes allegations repeatedly and those allegations have been assessed.
+Note: this includes where different people report the same event.

 The Commission’s role

 The investigation of alleged or suspected assault is the responsibility of the police who will determine whether the incident is criminal in nature and what further police action is required.
 The information provided to the Commission in relation to a reportable assault will be recorded by the Commission and may be used by the Commission as part of its ongoing regulatory functions under the Aged Care Quality and Safety Commission Act 2018.